KSNF: News operation

 While in its role as airing partial simulcasts of KSNW programming, it used the "Hello News" music package until 1990.
 In November 2005, a graphics and music change took place.
 As part of the update (and with upcoming digital changes) the "16" was removed from KSN's logo, opens, and all other images, including station vehicles.
 In the fall of 2010, KSNF debuted the Four State area's first and only hour-long 6 p.m. newscast.
 In August 2011, KSNF dropped its 5 p.m. newscast in favor of a new, hour-long 4 p.m. lifestyle program called Living Well making that the area's first and only 4 p.m. newscast.
 (The channel chose to air new episodes of Jeopardy! in its 5 p.m. slot as a lead-in to NBC Nightly News.)
-On December 19, 2012, KSNF launched its local newscasts in 1080i high definition - and for the first time since the late 90s, re-branded itself as KSN Local News dropping Your Hometown News after 15 years.
+On December 19, 2012, KSNF launched its local newscasts in 1080i high definition—and for the first time since the late 90s, re-branded itself as KSN Local News dropping Your Hometown News after 15 years.

+On May 1, 2023, KSNF rebranded as KSN 16 with news programming being named KSN 16 Your Local News, bringing back the channel number and adding the 16 to KSN's logo, opens, and all other images, including station vehicles.
+With the rebrand came a new state of the art set.